 Eligibility for SBA 7(a) Loans

-The SBA’s 7(a) program encourages lenders like NEWITY to provide loans to small businesses that might not otherwise obtain financing on reasonable terms and conditions.
+The SBA’s 7(a) program encourages SBA-licensed lenders to provide loans to small businesses that might not otherwise obtain financing on reasonable terms and conditions.
 This is where something called the “credit elsewhere requirement” comes in: The 7(a) loan process requires that lenders verify that borrowers were unable to secure part or all of the desired loan amount from sources outside the SBA without causing undue burden.

 The rest of the 7(a) eligibility requirements for $25k or less working capital loans are as follows: